yleeyilin/tp/docs/DeveloperGuide.md

 2. The user inputs `/search ; name : Poochie` into the CLI.
 3. The address book is updated to display all contact cards that match the search queries.

+**Aspect: How to implement search command using multiple field inputs:**

+* **Alternative 1 (current choice)**: Accepts multiple search fields as search query.
+  * Pros: More user friendly as users can conduct multi-layered filters using several fields at once, allowing for a more targeted search.
+  * Cons: More prone to errors due to broader search scope over multiple fields.

+* **Alternative 2**: Only accept 1 field as search query.
+  * Pros: Less prone to errors due to stricter search only over 1 field.
+  * Cons: Less user friendly since users will not be able to conduct multi-layered filters using several fields at once.

 ### Sort feature

 #### Overview